-Access to a larger network of innovators and technical advisors
+Access to a community of innovators at HHS

 Examples of some types of projects that could be supported by Ignite include: